Corruption in China: People's Republic of China

 Getting high-quality, reliable, and standardized survey data on the severity of corruption in the PRC is enormously difficult.
 However, a variety of sources can still be tapped, which "present a sobering picture," according to Minxin Pei, an academic with expertise on Chinese affairs.

 Official deviance and corruption have taken place at both the individual and unit levels since the founding of the PRC.
 Initially, the practices had much to do with the danwei (單位 (单位, dān wèi)) (literally, "unit") system, an outgrowth of communist wartime organs.
-In the PRC, the reforms of Deng Xiaoping were much criticized for making corruption the price of economic development.
+In the PRC, the reform and opening up policy of Deng Xiaoping were much criticized for making corruption the price of economic development.
 Corruption during Mao's reign also existed, however.

 Emergence of the private sector inside the state economy in post-Mao China has tempted CCP members to misuse their power in government posts; the powerful economic levers in the hands of the elite have propelled the sons of some party officials to the most profitable positions.
 For this, the CCP has been called the "princelings' party" (taizidang (太子党)), a reference to nepotistic corruption in some periods of Imperial China.
 The relatives of several prominent political leaders are reported to have generated large personal wealth in business, including relatives of former Premier Wen Jiabao, current CCP general secretary Xi Jinping, and former Chongqing party secretary Bo Xilai.
 Attacking corruption in the CCP was one of the forces behind the 1989 Tiananmen Square protests and massacre.

 The politically unchallenged regime in China creates opportunities for cadres to exploit and control the rapid growth of economic opportunities, and while incentives to corruption grow, effective countervailing forces are absent.

-Both structural and non-structural corruption have been prevalent in China.
-Non-structural corruption exists around the world, and refers to all activities that can be clearly defined as "illegal" or "criminal," mainly including different forms of graft: embezzlement, extortion, bribery, etc. Structural corruption arises from particular economic and political structures; this form is difficult to root out without a change of the broader system.
+Both structural and non-structural corruption has been prevalent in China.
+Non-structural corruption exists around the world, and refers to all activities that can be clearly defined as "illegal" or "criminal," mainly including different forms of graft: embezzlement, extortion, bribery, etc. Structural corruption arises from particular economic and political structures; this form is difficult to root out without a change in the broader system.